-8. Dispense component A or B into beaker.
+Dispense component A, B, C, or Solvent into beaker.

-- To avoid splashing, slowly open sampling valves. - b.
+- a.
+To avoid splashing, slowly open sampling valves. - b.
 For more accurate calibration, adjust the valve to dispense at a flow rate similar to your production spray flow rate. - c.
 Dispense a minimum of 250 cc; make sure enough material is dispensed to accurately read the volume with your beaker.
-The A and B volumes do not have to be equal or at any particular ratio. - d.
-Close sampling valve tightly. - The volume that the ProMix measured displays on the EasyKey. - Compare the amounts on the EasyKey to the amount in the beakers.
+The volumes do not have to be equal or at any particular ratio. - d.
+Close sampling valve tightly.

+- 8. The volume that the ProMix measured displays on the EasyKey. - 9.
+Compare the amounts on the EasyKey to the amount in the beakers.